mindsdb/mindsdb/README.md

 Visit the documentation to [learn more](https://mindsdb.github.io/mindsdb/docs/basic-mindsdb)

+## Contributing

+In order to make changes to mindsdb, the ideal approach is to fork the repository than clone the fork locally `PYTHONPATH`.

+For example: `export PYTHONPATH=$PYTHONPATH:/home/my_username/mindsdb`.

+To test if your changes are working you can try running the CI tests locally: `cd tests/ci_tests && python3 full_test.py`

+Once you have specific changes you want to merge into master, feel free to make a PR.

 ## Report Issues

 Please help us by reporting any issues you may have while using MindsDB.